mpkocher/mpkocher.github.io/source/_posts/CLI-App-leveraging-ZIO-and-Decline-using-scala-cli.md

 ## High Level Points

-- `scala-cli` is a new tool in activate development that aims to replace the current `scala` tool.
+- `scala-cli` is a new tool in active development that aims to replace the current `scala` tool.
 - `scala-cli` enables running scripts, loading REPL, compiling, testing, packaging (amongst other features) for "simple" (flat) projects.
 - `scala-cli` enables a very Python-ish workflow and integrates with your text editor well.
 A REPL driven approach can be used using `scala-cli repl File.scala`.
 - `scala-cli package` enables [creating an executable](https://scala-cli.virtuslab.org/docs/cookbooks/scala-package) from your main class.
 This is very useful.
 No need to deal with Python's conda, pipenv, poetry, etc... for setting up an env.
-Rsync/scp your packaged tool to another server and your good to go (provided the java versions are compatable).
+Rsync/scp your packaged tool to another server and your good to go (provided the java versions are compatible).
 - Building a commandline tool using ZIO was a useful exercise to kick the tires on ZIO and understand the ZIO 1.x effect system and learn how to compose computation in ZIO.
 - `decline` is a CLI parser library using `cats`.
 It has a very elegant mechanism of composing options/commands.
 - The default `decline` interface had some unexpected behaviors with how `--help` was handled and how errors were handled/mapped to exit codes.
-This

 ## Specifics

-Using `scala-cli setup-ide .` will generate the necessary files for the LSP server.
+Using `scala-cli setup-ide .` will generate the necessary files for the LSP server for your text editor.

 - https://scala-cli.virtuslab.org/docs/commands/setup-ide